Recovering from Coercive Control

 Soul Unity Therapy for Autonomy Reclamation

-Soul Unity Therapy integrates evidence-based trauma care with explicit focus on reconnecting with your inner guidance.
-This approach directly counters what coercive control does—it reinstalls trust in your intuition as a legitimate authority.
+Soul Unity Therapy combines evidence-based trauma care with direct work on reconnecting with your own judgment.
+This approach directly counters coercive control by rebuilding trust in yourself as the authority on your own life.

 What Sessions Look Like